Paloma San Basilio: 2000s

-Decade of the 2010
+2010s

 At the beginning of 2010 she was invited to record the theme song of an Argentinian soap opera starring by the actress Soledad Silveyra ("Secretos de Amor", which was broadcast by the Argentinian TELEFE channel).
 The song is called "Amor sin edad" and was composed by Eduardo Frigerio.

 In March 2012 she published the album "Amolap" (Paloma written backwards), whose first released song not only amazed some but cause different opinions.
 This might be claimed to the tecno music sound and the lyrics in English which state: "Love makes my world go round".
 The first single from the album was "Yo quiero volar", a sophisticated pop sound comparable to an Anglo-Saxon pop ballad.

 In June 2012 she also premiered the musical My Fair Lady that toured in several Spanish cities; ending the tour in Valencia on 4 November.
 On 22 November she announced on Twitter and Facebook her last year on tour.

 On 6 January^{th,} 2014, she gave a concert in the Teatro Real in Madrid, where great operas and classical music take place and where only a few singers have performed.
 She played songs from musicals such as Mary Poppins, Cats or Evita and ended with "Los Nardos" by las Leandras, which was a big success.

 On 2 January 2016, she premiered a concert along with Los Chicos del Coro de Saint Marc, called "Voces para el alma".